Living / 6 May, 2021 / Leo Bamford

 B Silent Night Time Mist, My Baba

 It’s impossible to sleep in hospital and having a baby is pretty exhausting.
-I found both really helped.
+I found both really helped and were a must for my hospital bag.
 Spacemasks do a lovely one that self heats and Space NK do a huge range of silk ones.
 You can pick up some earplugs here.